The Carvalho Boom and the Stages of Quadcopter Flight

 1. Hover

 When a drone hovers, each rotor draws air from above and accelerates it downward in a high-velocity blast.
-The vertical component is called the “downwash” and the turbulent splash of air that hits the ground and spreads laterally is the “outwash”.
+The cumulative effect is a vertical component referred to as the “downwash” and the turbulent splash of air that hits the ground and spreads laterally is the “outwash”.

 The initial strength of the downwash depends on the degree of “disc loading” which is the weight of the drone divided by the rotor area.
 The intensity of the downwash wanes with distance from the rotor, spreading out in three dimensions until it impacts the ground and becomes the outwash.

 During hover, the drone recycles some of its downwash.
-This turbulence affects the stability of the drone, requiring a great deal of power, especially when it’s full.
+This turbulence affects the stability of the drone, requiring a great deal of power to stay aloft, especially when it’s full.

 2. Low-speed flight